Scar Tissue Release: MSTR® – relief for scars & muscles

 Restrictions & Posture

-- Restriction of the muscles and fascia (the connective tissue surrounding the muscles and internal organs)
+- Restriction of the muscles and fascia (the connective tissue surrounding the muscles and organs)

-- e.g the tissues may not be able to glide as freely as before
+- e.g the area may not be able to glide as freely as before

 - Reduced range of motion and movement